 Evergreen Ranching (SD): Audubon-Certified ranch that produces meats, jerky, and raw dog food / dog treats.
 If you are looking for something for yourself or your furry friend, shop their online store here.
 Items are also available for pick-up in Rapid City, SD and Sturgis, SD.

-The Little Farm By the Sea (WA): Currently sold out.
-Grass-fed beef and pasture-raised poultry raised on the Olympic Peninsula in a silvopasture system that incorporates grasses, forage, and trees.
-Visit their online store here to check for future availability.
-Free delivery to the greater Puget Sound and Western Washington area.
+The Little Farm By the Sea (WA): Pasture-raised pork and lamb raised on the Olympic Peninsula in a silvopasture system that incorporates grasses, forage, and trees.
+Visit their online store here.
+Free delivery to the Western Washington area.

-Email email@example.com order pork or purchase a Square gift card for future orders.
+Email email@example.com to order lamb or pork.
 Pick-up at the Muskegon Farmers Market or at the farm.
 Local delivery may be available – email to inquire.

 SUPPORT IROQUOIS VALLEY THIS HOLIDAY SEASON

 Iroquois Valley is proud to partner with farmers raising good food across the country.
 We believe that land security enables land stewardship – our work supports farmers and their businesses.
 Investing with Iroquois Valley allows us to grow and partner with more farmers raising food in ways that enliven our soils, ecosystems, and communities.
 Learn more about our investment options here or set up a conversation by emailing firstname.lastname@example.org.